Amy Cooke is an English qualified barrister and associate in the London office of Gibson, Dunn & Crutcher LLP.

 She practices in the firm’s Dispute Resolution Group and specializes in white collar investigations.
 Her recent work includes large-scale multi-jurisdictional disputes and investigations in the financial services sector.

-Prior to joining Gibson Dunn, Ms. Cooke was a lawyer at the Serious Fraud Office where she gained extensive experience of complex fraud and bribery investigations and prosecutions involving both corporate entities and high net worth individuals.
+Prior to joining Gibson Dunn, Amy was a lawyer at the Serious Fraud Office where she gained extensive experience of complex fraud and bribery investigations and prosecutions involving both corporate entities and high net worth individuals.
 She also dealt with a number of confiscation and restraint matters.

 College of Law - 2006 Bar Vocational Course